suvoooo/Fermitools-allsky/fermitools_flow.md

    * spacecraft file: spacecraft data extension file, downloaded from Fermi-lat server,
    * output file: specify a new file name.
    * dcostheta (step size in cos): inclination angle binning represented as the cosine of the off-axis angle. used value: 0.09.
    * binsz (pixel size in degrees): size of the spatial grid in degrees.
+Final value used : 0.25

 this takes time (depends on the angular bin size), once the livetime cube is generated now we are ready to compute the exposure map.